Phonics and Reading

 Although your child will be taught to read at school, you can have a huge impact on their reading journey by continuing their practice at home.
 Children are expected to read at home 5 times a week minimum and this should be encouraged at all times.
 They record their reading in their planners and they earn STAR points for reading (this varies according to each year group).
 If children read to an adult at school this is also recorded in their planner.

-• A reading for pleasure book.
 In order to encourage your child to become a lifelong reader, it is important that they read for pleasure.
-Your child may choose a book from their class or the school library as a reading for pleasure book.
+Your child may choose a book from their class or the school library as a reading for pleasure book, which they have chosen themselves and can be changed regularly.
 They have chosen this book because it interests them, this is for them to read at their own leisure or for you to enjoy together.
+Reading together and sharing books will support your child’s enjoyment of reading.

 Recommended Reading Lists: